Equivalent dosages of opioids

 - Tramadol may be useful if codeine is ineffective or not tolerated.
 Up to 20% of patients may not metabolise codeine efficiently to its active metabolite, morphine.

 - Sublingual fentanyl tablets 100 micrograms, 200 micrograms, 300 micrograms, 400 micrograms, 600 micrograms, 800 micrograms (£5.00 = per tablet)

-- Abstral® is not dose equivalent to the other oramucosal fentanyl products available (Actiq® and Effentora®) and patients must not have their preparations switched.
+- Prescribe by brand.
+The dose of Abstral® is not interchangeable with other oramucosal fentanyl products available (Actiq® and Effentora®, non-formulary) and patients must not have their preparations switched

 - Immediate release oral morphine remains the preferred treatment for breakthrough pain.
-When more rapid onset and briefer duration of action are of significant clinical importance the greater cost of sublingual fentanyl citrate (Abstral®) may be justified.
+When more rapid onset and briefer duration of action are of significant clinical importance the greater cost of Abstral® may be justified.

 - Modified release tablets 50mg, 100mg, 150mg, 200mg, 250mg (£99.64 = 200mg x 56 tablets)